-Croatia: Investments in renewables and energy efficiency must get support19.
-October 2020. / SEE Energy News
+Croatia: Investments in renewables and energy efficiency must get support, SEE Energy News

 According to the report on Croatia’s National Energy and Climate Plan (NECP), the country could support investments in renewables through a stable legislative framework, including a functioning and competitive electricity market.
 At the same time, measures to support investments in energy efficiency should include renovation of public buildings with focus on schools, hospitals and social housing, while targeting households at risk of energy poverty.